coxhin/coxhin.github.io/_pages/about.md

 🔑 His objective is to provide non-trivial insights into AI models to address impactful challenges in real-world SE scenarios.
 He is trying hard to work toward this and hopes to conduct interesting yet meaningful research one day. 🫨

+😊 He is currently looking for *visiting* or *internship* opportunities.
+Feel free to reach out if you are interested and would like to discuss ideas or collaborate on research project.

 ***P.S.*** My name "Junjielong Xu" is written as "徐俊杰龙" in Chinese, and is pronounced like "Joon-jyeh-long Shoo."

 # 🔥 News